 - Cost estimation helps to create a resource and a funding plan.
 You can detect the bottlenecks of your project and determine when you run out of cash.

 - Since the estimates involve information regarding the task, allocated resources, rates, duration and mark up, it can be used for dispute resolution between the parties if any dispute occurs.

-Cost Estimation Methods in Project Management
+Types of Cost Estimation Methods in Project Management

 • Analogous Estimating